parasaurolophus/rader.us/src/music/index.md

-patches -- changing the underlying wave forms, inverting the phase of some of the low-frequency oscillator signals, changing the base frequency relationships when using FM, and so on -- until I find something that appeals to my very idiosyncratic tastes sufficiently to be worth recording.
+patches -- changing the underlying wave forms, inverting the phase of some of the low-frequency oscillator signals, changing the base frequency relationships when using FM, and so on -- until I find something that appeals to my very peculiar tastes sufficiently to be worth recording.
 I then repeat the same process to create multiple layers of sound for a given composition.
 Where I used a multitrack analog recorder back in the day, I now use _Audacity_ to record each sonic layer.
 Finally, I align and trim the tracks, add fades and similar basic editing in the DAW to produce a final mix as a FLAC file.

 Most of the time, when I "play" a piece during the recording process it is by adjusting potentiometers to alter the patch in real time.
 Often I don't do even